luizbgomide/sovereign/index.md

 ### Change Log

+### 2024-08-04
+- Flesh out the faction advice in the GM section.
+Need to make my own diagram still.

 #### 2024-08-13
 - Clean up the time keeping + wandering encounter text
 - Hide alignment philosophy links in the text.
 They were too technical to be explicitly called out.